-By 1905 their airplanes were flying 39.4 km (24.5 miles).
+By 1905, their airplanes were flying 39.4 km (24.5 miles).

 Human aviation had been born.

 Who invented the microwave oven is pretty straight-forward.
-The credit for this all-American invention goes to Percy Spencer, a self-taught engineer from Maine.
+The credit for this all-American invention goes to Percy Spencer.

-One day he was working on a radar, which used microwaves, when he realized the chocolate he had in his pocket was heating up and melting.
-He asked around and others said they had had similar experiences.
+One day, he was working on a radar, which used microwaves.
+And he realized the chocolate he had in his pocket was heating up and melting.
+He asked around, and others said they had had similar experiences.

 Home video games

-Gamers can thank Ralph H. Baer, a German-born US engineer for this invention.
+Gamers can thank Ralph H. Baer, a German-born US engineer, for this invention.

 Ralph’s family fled Germany during WWII and landed in the US.
-By 1966 the engineer was working at Sanders Associates, a defense industry company.
+By 1966, the engineer was working at Sanders Associates, a defense industry company.

-Televisions were becoming more affordable, and Ralph thought they could be used for more than just watching programs like, for example, to play games.
+Televisions were becoming more affordable.
+And Ralph thought they could be used for more than just watching programs like, for example, to play games.

-Ralph drafted a proposal and sent it to his superiors at Sanders.
+So Ralph drafted a proposal and sent it to his superiors at Sanders.
 They allowed him to create the game console and gave him $2,500 for his pet project.

-Magnavox simplified the design, renamed the product Odissey, and started selling it.
-It came with 13 games and more could be purchased separately.
-It also came with a gun to shoot objects on the TV’s screen.
+Magnavox simplified the design, renamed the product Odyssey, and started selling it.
+It came with 13 games, and more could be purchased separately.
+It also came with a gun to shoot objects on the TV screen.

-By the 1970’s several people were trying to make smaller computers that could be used at home by the public at large.
+By the 1970s, several people were trying to make smaller computers that could be used at home by the public at large.

 US inventor John Blankenbaker was one of them.
-By 1971 he had built the Kenbak-1.
-It looked like a switchboard, had a small memory and it did not have a screen or a keyboard.
+By 1971, he had built the Kenbak-1.
+It looked like a switchboard, had a small memory, and it did not have a screen or a keyboard.
 It did come with a booklet of detailed instructions on how it worked, though.
 But it was far from a commercial success, only 50 units were sold.

-And by 1973 French engineers had created the first microprocessor-based personal computer.
-They called it Micral N. It looked like the Kenbak, for it too had switches.
+So by 1973, French engineers had created the first microprocessor-based personal computer.
+They called it Micral N. It looked like the Kenbak, for it, too, had switches.
 But it came with some nifty improvements, like having a lot more processing capabilities.